-- c. are able to act with honesty, integrity and independence of mind to effectively assess and challenge the decisions and proposals of the Executive Members and to effectively oversee and monitor Management decision-making; - d. are able to commit sufficient time to perform their functions in the Company and whether or not the limitation of directorships is being complied with. - 6.4.
-The CGSNC, when re-assessing the individual or collective performance of the Members of the Board of Directors, shall consider in particular: - a. the efficiency of the Board of Directors' working processes, including the efficiency of information flows and reporting lines taking into account the input from internal control functions and any follow-up or recommendations made by those functions: - the effective and prudent management, including whether or not the Board of Directors acted in the best interest of the Company including in relation to the fight against money laundering and terrorist financing; - c. the ability of the Board of Directors to focus on strategically important matters; - d. the adequacy of the number of meetings held, the degree of attendance, the appropriateness of time committed and the intensity of the Members' involvement during the meetings; - e. any changes to the composition of the Board of Directors and any weaknesses with regard to individual and collective suitability, taking into account the Company's business model and risk strategy and changes thereto; - f. any performance objectives set for the Company and the Board of Directors; - g. the independence of mind of the Members of the Board of Directors, including the requirement that decision-making should not be dominated by any one individual or small group of individuals and the compliance of the Members of the Board of Directors with the Policy on the Prevention of Conflict of Interests; - h. the degree to which the composition of the Board of Directors has met the objectives set in the Diversity Policy; - i. any events that may have a material impact on the individual or collective suitability of the Members of the Board of Directors, including changes to the Company's business model, strategy and organization; - j. reasonable grounds to suspect that money laundering or terrorist financing is being or has been committed or attempted or other financial crimes, or there is an increased risk thereof, including following such adverse findings made by the internal or external auditors or competent authorities regarding the adequacy of the Company's AML/CFT systems and controls. - 6.5.
-The collective and individual suitability assessment of the Members of the Board of Directors is carried out at least annually by the Board of Directors, with the support of the CGSNC.
+- b. possess sufficient knowledge, skills and experience to perform their duties; - c. are able to act with honesty, integrity and independence of mind to effectively assess and challenge the decisions and proposals of the Executive Members and to effectively oversee and monitor Management decision-making; - d. are able to commit sufficient time to perform their functions in the Company and whether or not the limitation of directorships is being complied with. - 6.4.
+The CGNCCGSNC, when re-assessing the individual or collective performance of the Members of the Board of Directors, shall consider in particular: - a. the efficiency of the Board of Directors' working processes, including the efficiency of information flows and reporting lines taking into account the input from internal control functions and any follow-up or recommendations made by those functions; - b. the effective and prudent management, including whether or not the Board of Directors acted in the best interest of the Company including in relation to the fight against money laundering and terrorist financing; - c. the ability of the Board of Directors to focus on strategically important matters; - d. the adequacy of the number of meetings held, the degree of attendance, the appropriateness of time committed and the intensity of the Members' involvement during the meetings; - e. any changes to the composition of the Board of Directors and any weaknesses with regard to individual and collective suitability, taking into account the Company's business model and risk strategy and changes thereto; - f. any performance objectives set for the Company and the Board of Directors; - g. the independence of mind of the Members of the Board of Directors, including the requirement that decision-making should not be dominated by any one individual or small group of individuals and the compliance of the Members of the Board of Directors with the Policy on the Prevention of Conflict of Interests; - h. the degree to which the composition of the Board of Directors has met the objectives set in the Diversity Policy; - i. any events that may have a material impact on the individual or collective suitability of the Members of the Board of Directors, including changes to the Company's business model, strategy and organization; and - j. reasonable grounds to suspect that money laundering or terrorist financing is being or has been committed or attempted or other financial crimes, or there is an increased risk thereof, including following such adverse findings made by the internal or external - k.j.auditors or competent authorities regarding the adequacy of the Company's AML/CFT systems and controls. - 6.5.
+The collective and individual suitability assessment of the Members of the Board of Directors is carried out at least annually by internal means and, where appropriate, every third year by appointing an external consultant to act as facilitator the Board of Directors, with the support of the CGSNC.
 From time to time and at least once every three years, the Board of Directors may appoint external consultants to facilitate a more in-depth review of its effectiveness.